 And is it also feasible for my country?

-Here it is calculated that the towns and villages continue to thrive as they currently are, although a lot greener.
+Here it is calculated that the towns and villages continue to thrive as they currently are, although probably smaller and a lot greener.
 This is to be expected because not every citizen aspires to live in the countryside!

 To continue with the Netherlands as an example, this small country has around 1.85 million hectares of agricultural land.
-In figures it is 1,850,000.
+In figures it is 1,850,000 ha.
 That is slightly more than half of the total area.

-But the good news is on a broader perspective, that according calculations of the Veerhuis Project in the Netherlands, there are two hectares of agricultural land per person available on our planet!
+And there’s more good news.
+On a broader perspective, according to the calculations of the Veerhuis Project in the Netherlands, there are two hectares of agricultural land per person available on our planet!

-Acres of agricultural land within cities or close to the periphery, are also available.
+Many acres of agricultural land are also available within cities or close to the periphery.
 These can be managed with hectare-unit guidelines.
 This way they can be used as vegetable gardens, fruit orchards and leisure parks.

 It would be wonderful if the city counsils can establish guidelines for managing the hectare-units.
 This includes for local citizens the mandatory set up of a green ‘living fence’ around the hectare with trees and bushes.
 Also mandatory is the planting of one quart hectare forest.
 This could consist of fruit orchards, nut trees, evergreen trees and berry bushes.